hassio-addons/addon-aircast/README.md

 starting to play), then adding silence would have introduced an extra unnecessary delay in playback.

+## Known issues and limitations

+- This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
+(Raspberry Pi 1 and Zero is not supported).
+- The configuration file of AirConnect (used by this add-on) is not exposed to the user.
+We plan on adding that feature in a future release.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]